-The 5 Best Sex Ed Lessons We Learned From Russian Literature
+5 Sex Ed Lessons We Could Learn From Russian Lit

 And you thought sex education in America was bad ....
 Russia's children's ombudsman, Pavel Astakhov, thinks children and teens can learn all they need to know about sex from reading classic Russian novels.
 In an interview with the Russian TV station Rossiya-24, Astakhov said he was against school sex ed of any kind and “the best sex education there is, in fact, is Russian literature."

 “Children should read more," Ashtakhov added.
 "Everything is there, all about love and about relationships between sexes.
 School must raise children in chastity and with understanding of family values."

 It makes you wonder: Has Astakhov ever read any classic Russian literature?
 Chastity and family values aren't exactly the primary takeaways from, say, Lolita.
 So let's take a look at just what exactly Russia's youth could learn from its literary canon.

 I think we all know the story of Lolita.
 But let's rehash: Humbert Humbert marries a woman solely so he can hook up with her 12-year-old daughter Lolita.
 When his wife gets hit by a car, he uses this opportunity to try and rape the daughter after picking her up from summer camp.
 His first attempt fails, but it's cool because now he's Lolita's only guardian and he can rape her anytime he wants!
 Later, he kills the man who takes her away from him.
 The moral: Family values, definitely.

 Notes from the Underground

 In this novel, a man meets a prostitute at a brothel, sleeps with her and then convinces her that her life will be miserable if she doesn't find a new calling.
 He leaves her with his address.
 The woman subsequently takes his words to heart, and shows up at his house.
 When she does, he yells at her, shames her and turns her away (he feels really bad about it, though).
 The moral: Don't be a prostitute?